QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 field traversal, and finish.

 Once we know which lifetimes to look out for (just `'b`), we traverse the types of the inputs, which consists of just `Input<'a>`.
 Since `Input` is a non-opaque struct, we look in the declaration of `Input` and store a mapping saying that the position of `'i` in the context of `Input`'s declaration corresponds with the position of `'a` in `Input<'a>` in the method.
 Inside of `Input`s declaration we see the `data: &'i Opaque` field, so we map the lifetime `'i` back to `'a`, and then perform a depth-first search in the lifetime graph to find all shorter lifetimes.
 This search results in finding `'b`.
-After confirming that `'b` appears in the output, we remark that `input.data` is one of the input fields that lives at least `'b`.
+After confirming that `'b` appears in the output, we remark that `self.data` is one of the input fields that lives at least `'b`.

-In code generation, we put these pieces of information together to determine that `out.data` must be outlived by `input.data`, which is exactly what we were aiming for.
+In code generation, we put these pieces of information together to determine that `out.data` must be outlived by `self.data`.
+With this information, for example, JavaScript would handle this by adding a GC edge to ensure that values are cleaned up in the right order, and C++ would have generated documentation specifying which the lifetime invariant that needs to be upheld.

 # Results
 That's a lot of details, and unfortunately it's not 100% integrated yet.